 (The following article is copyrighted- do not use without permission of the author.
-Email DesertExplorer.us for more information.)
+Please email us for more information.)

 The following is a summary of the events that transpired between Ignacio, Colorado and Bluff, Utah beginning on 27 May, 1998 and finally ending on 05 June, 2007.
 It is a work in progress.
-I am currently revising and re-writing my notes from my own on-the-ground search over the last 5 years for the final fugitive.
+Some day I will finish my account of my own research, and my on the ground search.
+In the meantime, one non-fiction book has been written on the subject-

 Introduction- My Interest in the Largest Manhunt in Western History